facebook/docusaurus/website/docs/blog.md

 A whole bunch of exploration to follow.
 ```

-The only required field in the front matter is `title`; however, we provide options to add author information to your blog post.
+The only required field in the front matter is `title`; however, we provide options to add more metadata to your blog post, for example, author information.
 For all possible fields, see [the API documentation](api/plugins/plugin-content-blog.md#markdown-frontmatter).

 ## Blog list {#blog-list}